ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 Because the Internet address and PID domains are completely separate, the question may arise as to which entity domain is the best for a property.
-In general, the Internet address domains are RECOMMENDED for properties that are closely related to the Internet address, or are associated with, and inherited through, blocks of addresses.
+In general, the Internet address domains are RECOMMENDED for properties that are closely related to the Internet address, or are associated with, and inherited through, hierarchical addresses.

 The PID domain is RECOMMENDED for properties that arise from the definition of the PID, rather than from the Internet address prefixes in that PID.